flyingwolfz/RT-CGH/README.md

 	cudaEventDestroy(stop_GPU);// to the end
 ```

-- 2, In some situations, debug mode is much slower, swith to release mode in IDE if it happens.
+- 2, In some situations when using OptiX 7, debug mode is much slower, swith to release mode in IDE if it happens.

-- 3, under updating
+- 3, These codes are not well organized, maybe I will organize them later, and provide more updates.